A predicted distribution for Galois groups of maximal unramified extensions: A random admissible group with Property E

-Since $x_i\not\in \calF_n$, it is not obvious that $\calF_n$ is admissible, but we will see that in fact it is, and we call $\calF_n$ \emph{the free admissible $\Gamma$-group on $n$ generators} (see Corollary~\ref{C:FHoms} and Remark~\ref{R:gens} for some motivation for the name).
+Since $x_i\not\in \calF_n$, it is not obvious that $\calF_n$ is admissible, but we will see that in fact it is, and we call $\calF_n$ \emph{the free admissible $\Gamma$-group on $n$ generators} (see Remark~\ref{R:gens} and Corollary~\ref{C:FHoms} for some motivation for the name).